paalamugan/paalan-react-shadcn-ui/packages/ui/README.md

 # Paalan Shadcn React UI Components

 This package contains the components for the Paalan shadcn React UI Components.
-We customize the components from the Shadcn UI package and add some additional components and styles to the package..
+We customize the components from the Shadcn UI package and add some additional components and styles to the package.

 ## Installation